Caching is a technique for storing the results of expensive computations so that they can be quickly retrieved later. In Python, you can actually use

 functools library has other functions as well, which can add a lot of value to your code.

-from functools import lru_cache @lru_cache(maxsize=None) def expensive_function(x): # Do some expensive computation here return result # The first time this function is called, it will perform the expensive computation # and store the result in a cache.
-Subsequent calls with the same argument will # return the cached result, avoiding the need to perform the computation again. result = expensive_function(x)
+from functools import lru_cache # maxsize default is 128, and is the max number of calls saved @lru_cache(maxsize=128) def expensive_function(x): # Do some expensive computation here result = x return result # The first time this function is called, it will perform the expensive computation # and store the result in a cache.
+Subsequent calls with the same argument will # return the cached result, avoiding the need to perform the computation again. result = expensive_function("hello world") print(result)

 @lru_cache decorator takes a